lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The QSF framework presented in [[X-Wing]] is extended to cover RSA-OAEP as the traditional algorithm in place of ECDH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].

-Note that X-Wing uses SHA3 as the combiner KDF whereas Composite ML-KEM uses either SHA3 or HKDF-SHA2 which are interchangeable in the X-Wing proof since both behave as random oracles under multiple concetaneted inputs.
+Note that X-Wing uses SHA3 as the combiner KDF whereas Composite ML-KEM uses either SHA3 or HKDF-SHA2 which are interchangeable in the X-Wing proof since both behave as random oracles under multiple concatenated inputs.

-The Composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM also.
+The Composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM as well.

 ### Second pre-image resistance of component KEMs {#sec-cons-ct-collision}

 The notion of a second pre-image resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts `c != c'` that will decapsulate to the same shared secret under the same public key.
-For the purposes of a hybrid KEM combiner, this property means that given two composite ciphertexts `(c1, c2)` and `(c1', c2')`, we must obtain a unique overall shared secret so long as either `c1 != c1'` or `c2 != c2'` -- i.e. the overall Composite ML-KEM is second pre-image resistant, and therefore secure so long as one of the component KEMs is.
+For the purposes of a hybrid KEM combiner, this property means that given two composite ciphertexts `(c1, c2)` and `(c1', c2')`, we must obtain a unique overall shared secret so long as either `c1 != c1'` or `c2 != c2'` -- i.e. the overall Composite ML-KEM is second pre-image resistant, and therefore secure so long as one of the component KEMs is secure.

 In [X-Wing] it is proven that ML-KEM is a second pre-image resistant KEM and therefore the ML-KEM ciphertext can safely be omitted from the KEM combiner.
 Note that this makes a fundamental assumption on ML-KEM remaining ciphertext second pre-image resistant, and therefore this formulation of KEM combiner does not fully protect against implementation errors in the ML-KEM component -- particularly around the ciphertext check step of the Fujisaki-Okamoto transform -- which could trivially lead to second ciphertext pre-image attacks that break the IND-CCA2 security of the ML-KEM component and of the overall Composite ML-KEM.
 This could be more fully mitigated by binding the ML-KEM ciphertext in the combiner, but a design decision was made to settle for protection against algorithmic attacks and not implementation attacks against ML-KEM in order to increase performance.